whoistory/whoistory/README.md

 # whoistory
 This code / PoC is part of an MSc project.
-It aims to visualise relations between historical WHOIS objects and attributes.
+It aims to visualise relations between historical WHOIS objects and its attributes, using Maltego local transform and custom entities.

 Prerequisites:
 --------------